 Step 5: Rinse and Dry Off

 When you have taken care of the important components of your bike, it is time for the easiest part of the entire cleaning process: rinsing it off.
 Rinsing the mountain bike with clean water won’t just remove any detergent that you might have used but remove the loosened dirt and grime too.
 After your mountain bike has been rinsed, you have to dry it also.
-It is advisable for you to use a clean, dry cloth to get dry your bike.
+It is advisable for you to use clean, dry cloth to get dry your bike.

 Step 6: Lubricate the Suspension

-After your bike is all cleaned up through the usage of bike cleaner and another product it is advisable for you to lubricate the suspension.
+After your bike is all cleaned up through the usage of a bike cleaner and another product it is advisable for you to lubricate the suspension.
 When it comes to lubricating the suspension, you should remove the mountain bike from the stand and apply the lubricant on the frontal area of the suspension.
 While you apply the lubricant, you have to ensure that no part of the lubricant trickles down into the brakes.
 A similar process is to be repeated for the rear shock absorber.
 The excess lubricant is to be cleared off with a cloth afterward.

 Step 7: Lubricating and Oiling the Chain and Gears